1. What is the contact information for the Student Financial Aid Office?

 9. How much are students paid under the work-study program?
 Are they paid with a check or are their earnings subtracted from their college bill?

-Students participating in the work-study program are paid minimum wage.
-Students receive a paycheck (or alternately a direct deposit to their bank account) every two weeks for the hours actually worked during the pay period, up to a maximum of 20 hours per week.
+Most students participating in the work-study program are paid minimum wage.
+Students receive a paycheck (or a direct deposit to their bank account) every two weeks for the hours worked during the pay period, up to a maximum of 20 hours per week.

 10. How many students at Baylor receive financial assistance?